larskanis/eventbox/README.md

 This is done by copying or wrapping the objects conveniently as described in the {Eventbox::Sanitizer}.
 That way event scope methods never get an inconsistent state regardless of the activities of external threads.

-Obviously it's not safe to do things like using `send` to call private methods from external, access instance variables per `instance_variable_set` or use global variables in a multithreading context.
+Obviously it's not safe to do things like using `send` to call private methods from external, access instance variables per `instance_variable_set` or use class or global variables in a multithreading context.
 Such rough ways of communication with an Eventbox object are surely neither recommended nor supported.
 Other than these the event scope of an Eventbox instance is pretty well protected against accident mistakes.